Memorize these rules by heart before you take your first exam.

 The Digital SAT is a crucial stepping stone for high school students seeking college admission.
 Known for its rigorous evaluation of reading, writing, and mathematics skills, the SAT tests your command of English grammar rules.
-Understanding and practicing these rules can make a significant difference to your score, so we've compiled a list of 10 essential grammar rules to know for the Digital SAT (in no particular order).
+Understanding and practicing these rules can make a significant difference to your score, so we have compiled a list of 10 essential grammar rules to know for the Digital SAT (in no particular order).

 The subject of a sentence should agree with its verb in number.
 If the subject is singular, the verb should also be singular.
 If the subject is plural, the verb should be plural.